max1408/Car_Intersection/README.md

 python main.py
 ```

-You can control the agent (red car) by arrow keys.
+You can control an agent (red car) by arrow keys.

 Some modifications is also available.
 See some flags below.